sofiardrgz/FigmaEmbedder/replit.md

 # Overview

 This is a full-stack dashboard application built with React, Express, and PostgreSQL.
 The project showcases a modern web application architecture with a clean dashboard interface displaying KPI metrics, animated charts, and recent signup data.
+The application now includes three main dashboard views: Sales Dashboard, Messages Dashboard, and an Animated Demo Dashboard that automatically cycles through all features.
 The application uses a monorepo structure with shared schemas and follows modern development practices with TypeScript throughout.

 # User Preferences